Frequently Asked Questions

 - Other engineering criteria may apply

-If your home meets our Sail Hub Home criteria we will contact you with the next steps.
+If your home meets our Relay Hub Home criteria, we will contact you with the next steps.

 How does Sail provide internet service?